wayofm/station-handbook/README.md

 ### Living Document
 Important WAYO documentation is maintained as **Living Documents**.
 A Living Document is never "final"; each document can be updated when needed and the station operates based upon the contents of each document's latest version.

 WAYO's Living Documents are stored in the [wayofm organization](https://github.com/wayofm/) on GitHub, which has built-in features to track the change history of each document and to allow change proposals to be reviewed and approved.
-See the "Updating Living Documents" entry in the Procedures section for more information.
+See the "Updating Living Documents" entry in the Procedures section below for more information.

-Each document has a version number like "1.10.2", following the concept of [Semantic Versioning](https://semver.org/):
+Each document has a version number like `1.10.2`, following the concept of [Semantic Versioning](https://semver.org/):
 - A small correction (fixing spelling, improving clarity) is considered a **patch** version update and results in the third number increasing (i.e. `1.10.2` -> `1.10.3`)
 - A change to a policy or procedure, or any change that would modify WAYO's operations, is considered a **minor** version update and results in the second number increasing (i.e. `1.10.2` -> `1.11.0`)
 - A change that amounts to a complete overhaul of a given document is considered a **major** version update and results in the first number increasing (i.e. `1.10.2` -> `2.0.0`)